enrich your dog’s life

 What dogs may not be suited to scatter feeding?

-- Those with an unknown, challenging or rescue backgrounds (please discuss scatter feeding and other brain games with your rescue centre or behaviourist).
+• Those with unknown, challenging or rescue backgrounds (please discuss scatter feeding and other brain games with your rescue centre or behaviourist).

 We’ll take a look at some ways you can adjust scatter feeding below.